JSON for Linking Data: JSON-LD 1.1

 Date: September 24, 2020 - 6pm Berlin, 5pm Dublin and 12pm New York and 9am San Francisco Time

-at this Lotico event will give an overview of JSON-LD with a focus on changes introduced in the 1.1 version recently released as a W3C Recommendation.
+at this Lotico event Gregg will give us an overview of JSON-LD with a focus on changes introduced in version 1.1 recently released as a W3C Recommendation.
 Prior experience with JSON-LD is recommended, but not required.
 JSON-LD has emerged as the most widely used RDF serialization format, largely due to its adoption in the Search Engine Optimization community, but is also suitable for developers with no knowledge of Linked Data principles.

 For more information, see json-ld.org, where a copy of this presentation will be available along with numerous other resources on JSON-LD.